carafelix/qubic/README.md

         - Check for all other points in the 3D space and compare which has the greatest amount of confluence abroad all lines which has this player markers, ignoring lines which cannot lead to scoring, and counting each marker and sum up all lines to give that point a final value, if a point as greater convergence than the currently selected point, make that the new point A.K.A the tentative move.
         - Play the move with the greatest value

-- It has the following weaknesses:
+- Up to further investigation I have found the following weaknesses:
     - [_In the early game, both players try to occupy points which increase their potential for creating threats, without actually executing those threats._](http://fragrieu.free.fr/SearchingForSolutions.pdf) page 98, chapter 4.
-    - It does't prevent falling into a bad sequences of moves
+    - It does't prevent falling into a forcing losing sequences of moves
     - It's always trying to execute it's threats, and therefore failing to get strong influence across the board, minimizing it's remaining attacking sequences.

+### Second Iteration

+- add a check for: if tentative move leads into opponent having a winning move (a move that we must block), skip that tentative move. maybe allowable in certain depth? maybe scan for the sequence forcing moves if it leads to opponent winning?

 ## CLI Game Mode
 - run ```ts-node-esm ./src/cli-game.ts```